Tax status of Scientology in the United States: Tax evasion, money smuggling and inurement

 Goldstein's role as banking officer was supposed to be the responsibility of OTC, which purportedly delivered banking services to Flag.
 However, in reality OTC had no offices, officers or employees.
 Flag's funds were deposited in OTC's Swiss bank accounts, on all of which Hubbard was a signatory.
 In 1972, Hubbard had $2 million in cash transferred from OTC's accounts to the Apollo, where it was stored in a locked file cabinet to which only his wife Mary Sue had the keys.

 Another vehicle for inurement was the United States Churches of Scientology Trust, described by the US Court of Claims in 1984 as "a bogus trust controlled by key church officials" including Hubbard himself as, initially, the sole trustee.
 It was operational from at least 1970, though it was not put on a legal footing until 1973.
 Three tax-exempt Scientology organizations in Michigan, Minnesota and New York joined the Washington and California churches in a June 1973 agreement to pay ten percent of their monthly incomes to the trust.
 Mary Sue Hubbard later replaced her husband as a lifetime trustee with the power to appoint two other trustees for two-year terms.
 The trust's money was held in Swiss bank accounts for the ostensible purpose of the defense of Scientology, though the US Court of Claims found little evidence that the money was actually used for that purpose.

 In addition, Hubbard and his wife were paid directly by the church.
 The couple's salary payments rose from $20,000 in 1970 to over $115,000 by 1972, and the church also paid for their lodging, food, laundry and medical services.
 Scientology orgs tithed an additional ten percent of their income to Hubbard.

-The torrent of cash being funnneled to Hubbard had the ostensible justification of "debt repayments".
+The torrent of cash being funneled to Hubbard had the ostensible justification of "debt repayments".
 In 1966, an LRH Finance Committee was established with the aim of determining how much the church supposedly owed him.
 He told the press that he had "forgiven" a $13 million debt.
 The Committee appraised the Saint Hill estate as having a "business goodwill" value of £2 million, though Hubbard had purchased it for less than £100,000, and included in the debt personal items of expenditure such as the purchase of a yacht in 1940 – twelve years before Scientology had been founded.